Medicine Course Subject Degree GuideSee All Subject Degree Guides

 What types of jobs can I get from studying Medicine?

-Specific jobs include hospital Doctor, General Practitioner (GP), health service management, genetic scientist, consultancy, scientific research, teaching and lecturing, journalism and solicitor.
+Specific jobs include hospital Doctor, General Practitioner (GP), health service management, a genetic scientist, consultancy, scientific research, teaching and lecturing, journalism and solicitor.

 What can I study after Medicine?